TIMELINE-Men's Wearhouse and Jos. A. Bank's tux-of-war

 buyout offer under certain conditions.

-Feb 1 - A source tells Reuters Jos.
-A. Bank is in talks to
+Feb 1 - A source tells Reuters that Jos.
+A. Bank is in talks

 owner Golden Gate Capital.